 1) To change your Username: Click on "Settings" in the upper left and then make the change to your "Username" (and any other changes to your Profile--like removing your recruit's/Sailor's name from the "About me" section if you have posted it there and to increase security, change the ZIP Code to one in another area of your state or another part of the country--you must include a ZIP Code, but no one said it had to be the one for where you live), then go to the bottom and click the "Save" button.
 It is best not to use the same Username on N4M that you use on other social media sites.
 Be unique!
 Before changing your Username, click on the Members tab above and type in the name you are considering and see how many others on the site share that Username.
 (If you make this change, you most likely will need to make change number 2 as well.)

 Although including the Ship and Division number in your Username helps to find others in the same division, if the Chiefs and/or RDC's are checking out the site again, this draws attention to the division number, so you may want to consider removing that from your Username once you have made contact with others with loved ones in the same division.
-If your recruit/Sailor is contracted for one of the ratings that requires additional concern about OPSEC and PERSEC (SEALs, ND, SWCC, AIRR, EOD, CTI, CTM, CTN, CTR, CTT, IS, and IT), don't include that information within the About Me section.
+If your recruit/Sailor is contracted for one of the ratings that requires additional concern about OPSEC and PERSEC (SEALs, ND, SWCC, AIRR, EOD, CTI, CTM, CTN, CTR, CTT, IS, and IT), don't include that information within your Username or within the "A little about me:" section.

 This profile is set to private.